SciML/DiffEqFlux.jl/docs/src/examples/LV-ODE.md

                                     cb = callback)
 ```

-In just seconds we found parameters which give a loss of `1e-6`!
-We can get the
+In just seconds we found parameters which give a relative loss of `1e-6`!
+We can
-final loss with `result_ode.minimum`, and get the optimal parameters with
+get the final loss with `result_ode.minimum`, and get the optimal parameters
-`result_ode.minimizer`.
-For example, we can plot the final outcome and show that
+with `result_ode.minimizer`.
+For example, we can plot the final outcome and show
-we solved the control problem and successfully found parameters to make the ODE
+that we solved the control problem and successfully found parameters to make the
-solution constant:
+ODE solution constant:

 ```@example ode
-remade_solution = solve(remake(prob_ode, p = result_ode.minimizer), Tsit5(),      saveat = tsteps)
+remade_solution = solve(remake(prob_ode, p = result_ode.minimizer), Tsit5(),
+                        saveat = tsteps)
 plot(remade_solution, ylim = (0, 6))
 savefig("LV_ode2.png"); nothing # hide
 ```